bit-country/Metaverse-Network-Integration/src/transfer-examples/readme.md

 Two modules allow transferring tokens in Metaverse.Network Pionner network:
 `currencies` and `balances`.

 All tokens supported by Metaverse.Network runtime are native tokens and can be transferred using `currencies` module.
-NEER is a network token and it supports transfers using `balances` module.
+NUUM( or our canary network NEER) is a network token and it supports transfers using `balances` module.

 ### Transferring Network token (NEER)